dmragar/WellUtil/README.md

 # WellUtil
 Modified version of LoggerLoader by the Utah Geological Survey, includes datalogger metadata for xle and lev file imports.
-Also some handy methods to find Solinst datalogger files in a huge directory with zillions of download files and questionable organization.
+Also some handy methods to find Solinst datalogger files in a directory.